HILOK/DCS_NOTAM/README.md

 Obviously this can only be achieved as a group effort.
 Github is a good starting point, because of its accessibility, but this project could move to another platform in the future.

 ### HIL Formatting Rules ###
-The **MISSION PROFILE / PERFORMANCE** table is supposed to give the user a quick overview of his aircraft's current capabilities (actually inabilities).
-Only applicable and restricted capabilities should be listed here, and the header line be labeled accrodingly either/or
+The **MISSION PROFILE / PERFORMANCE** table is supposed to give the virtual pilot a quick overview of their aircraft's current capabilities (actually inabilities).
+Only applicable and restricted capabilities should be listed here, and the header line be labeled accordingly either/or
 | **unrestricted** |**`RESTRICTED`**|
 | --- | --- |